erikpukinskis/direct-monetization-static/introduction.markdown

+---
-# The 402-Receipt Proposed standard
+title: The 402-Receipt Proposed standard
+date: 2018-12-06 12:00:00 Z
+permalink: "/introduction.html"
+description: The 402-Receipt Proposed standard.
+---

 #### Version negative one.

 The 402 response code implies that a request is being denied because payment must be provided for the requested resource.
 No standard way of following up to a 402 response has been normalized, as the 402 response code has seen only neiche useage, mostly for subscription-only APIs, and is effectivly non-standard for human-facing http resources.